-This could be a personal necklace, bracelet or ring that says, "Best Daughter!" or has their name engraved on or in a locket.
-Boys can have a keychain or pocket watch that they can add on their school bags or elsewhere.
+This could be a personal necklace, bracelet or ring that says, "Best Daughter!" or has her name engraved on it or in a locket.
+Boys can have a key chain or pocket watch that they can add on their school bags or elsewhere.
 Stainless steel and sterling silver is lasting and usually a more cost-effective choice.

 19. A Personal Grooming Gift